 Yoo, Christopher S., "Wireless Networks: Technological Challenges and Policy Implications" (2013).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 497.

 Communications Law Commons, Communication Technology and New Media Commons, Law and Society Commons, Science and Technology Law Commons, Science and Technology Policy Commons, Science and Technology Studies Commons, Systems and Communications Commons, Systems Architecture Commons, Systems Engineering Commons